Concert

 An initiatory historical musical journey that recapitulates in two parts the arborescence of modal music around the Mediterranean.

-The first part of the concert consists of a modal music path through space and time around the Mediterranean Sea, in seven steps.
+The concert consists of a modal music path through space and time around the Mediterranean Sea, in seven steps.

 Hurrian Hymn H6